-- Improved Safety: Keeping accurate hours of service helps to ensure drivers aren’t driving fatigued and additional driver behavior monitoring features provide insights that can help develop a culture of safe driving across fleets.
+- Improved Safety: Keeping accurate hours of service helps to ensure drivers aren’t driving fatigued and additional driver behavior monitoring features to provide insights that can help develop a culture of safe driving across fleets.

-- Improved CSA Scores: An ELD removes human error from the recording of HOS logs ensuing that logs are totaled properly and completely.
+- Improved CSA Scores: An ELD removes human error from the recording of HOS logs ensuring that logs are totaled properly and completely.
 Research by ATA also found that trucks equipment with ELD’s had 53% fewer driving related violations.

-ELD and DOT compliance
+ELD AND DOT COMPLIANCE

 Maintaining a record of driver hours for each driver (where required via and ELD) is part of DOT compliance but there are a number of other factors that need to be taken into consideration to ensure that fleets and drivers adhere to DOT standards.

 - Maintain a copy of the current FMCSA rules in the office.

 - Complete pre-trip and post-trip inspections of vehicles, with documentation.

 - Develop a vehicle maintenance program and adhere to it, with documentation.

 - Ensure that each vehicle is marked with its DOT registration number.